caotic123/Buffer-Promises/README.md

 # Buffer-Promises

 Buffer-promises is a simple implementation of buffer using promises as generators.
-The goal is to preload a amount of data to request after, for example if you're doing pagination but you do not want to request all full data, neither request information as the user still playing your app.
+The goal is to preload a amount of data to request after, for example if you're doing pagination but you do not want to request all full data, neither request information while the user still playing your app.

 # Loading a generator